 The one dish that I fell for the hardest, was actually a gelato flavor, that I have never had before.
-We spent about a week in the beautiful coastal villages of Cinque Terre and that’s where we discovered the delicacy that is Basil Ice Cream!
+We spent about a week in the beautiful coastal villages of Cinque Terre, in Liguria and it was in the little magical village of Corniglia, where we discovered the delicacy that is Basil Ice Cream!

 Basil is kind of a big thing in Liguria, where it finds perfect growing conditions!
 Yes, you guessed it -, this is also the province where the famous Pesto Genovese comes from!
 Another thing you’ll see a lot of are lemon trees!
 At a little gelato stand, we fell in love with the specialità della casa, the Basil Ice Cream with Lemon!
 I made a mental note to try and reproduce this delightfully unusual ice cream as soon as we get home.

 Rub the grated lemon zest into the sugar for extra lemon aroma!

 I found a really great looking recipe for basil ice cream in one of my go-to book when it comes to ice cream: The Perfect Scoop by David Lebowitz!
 I cannot recommend this book enough!
 I did make some changes to the recipe though, like rubbing the lemon zest right into the sugar instead of just adding the zest to the ice cream base.
 I find the lemon flavor spreads more evenly that way.

 Easy to make and soooo delicious!
 Try my Creamy Basil Gelato this summer!

 Cream, Basil, Lemon…I tell you, this Basil Ice Cream is a MUST TRY!
 The slight hint of lemon you get right in the end is just perfect.
 It somehow brightens the basil ice cream without dominating the flavor profile.